powerman2824/unbound_pihole/README.md

     container_name: pihole
     depends_on:
       - unbound
+    ports:
+      # DNS Ports
+      - "53:53/tcp"
+      - "53:53/udp"
+      # Default HTTP Port
+      - "80:80/tcp"
+      # Default HTTPs Port.
+FTL will generate a self-signed certificate
+      - "443:443/tcp"
     environment:
-      TZ: 'America/New_York'   # Set the appropriate timezone for your location (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), e.g:
+      # Set the appropriate timezone for your location (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), e.g:
-      WEBPASSWORD: 'changeme'  # Choose a strong password
+      TZ: 'America/New_York'
+      # Set a password to access the web interface.
+Not setting one will result in a random password being assigned
+      FTLCONF_webserver_api_password: 'correct horse battery staple'
       DNS1: 127.0.0.1#5335
       DNS2: 127.0.0.1#5335
     volumes: